2025 Noob Guide

 As for food, you could probably survive by eating in town or inside of the Fest for every meal but it’s not going to be cheap.
 Remember that this is a resort town.
 There’s ice for sale for $3/bag (I think 5 lbs?) around TP at the campground host and via enterprising deliverers so you’ll be able to keep your goodies nice and cold.
 It’s convenient but a little pricey so try to pick some up on the way in.
 Please bring your ice bags to us at Camp Trailer Smash.
 We take them to CHaRM in Boulder for recycling or they get recycled into trex decks through Ridwell - more on that in a moment.

-There are a few grocery stores/markets in town but again, they’re not cheap so plan on maybe picking up the bulk of your food out of town.
-There are also a couple of places to buy liquor.
-But again you’ll find prices a little higher than you might be accustomed to so bring your favorites with you.
+There are a few grocery stores/markets in town.
+There are also a couple of places to buy booze.
+But you may find prices a little higher than you might be accustomed to so be prepared for that.
 Some folks like to try to grab some beer from the local breweries along the way.
 Telluride Brewing and Dolores Brewing (open at 4 pm daily) have great beers.

 Clean water is provided around Town Park.
 FYI, dogs (or any pets) are not allowed at TP.
 There are a couple of charging areas around TP - namely Hanley and the restroom/shower/dishwashing/water area just ‘up’ from there on the map.
-A bicycle can prove helpful to run to town for supplies, getting to Elk’s Park, Nightgrass, etc. Festivarians are a trustworthy group but keep in mind that TP is open to the public before the fest so you may want a lock to wrap it up to a tree (please be absolutely certain not to damage the trees if you do this.
-Use either a coated cable/chain or pick up some of that foam pipe insulation stuff to put your lock through).
+A bicycle can prove helpful to run to town for supplies, getting to Elk’s Park, Nightgrass, etc. Festivarians are a trustworthy group but keep in mind that TP is open to the public before the fest so you may want to lock it up.
 If you’ve set up camp but need to leave for a few days, just let your neighbors know to keep an eye on things for you.

 Bring cash.
 The ATM in the festival has very long lines.
 There are a couple of banks in town with ATMs as well but I believe they have run out a few times in the past.